 Year 1 : Study in Finance in Bocconi University.
 More time spent on books and English speaking friends from all over the world.
 Very exchange student experience.

 Year 2: Just came back from my 3 months internship in Dubai, finishing university, learning Italian for the Uni exam, still dependent on English, but happy to know quite a lot of italian words.

-Year 4-5: Finished internship, but didnt get an offer to continue.
-Something common during post crisis Italian hiring.
-Nonetheless, I have been speaking in Italian at my previous job, so am confident of finding an other opportunity asap.
-Modify CV in Italian and soon get contacted by a small company in Turin. italian career experience gets bigger as I commute to Turin everyday for work.
-Work ethics like this last seen during my Ramiah days (explain this in a later blog).
+Year 4-5: Finished internship, but didn’t get an offer to continue.
+Something common during post-crisis Italian hiring.
+Nonetheless, I have been speaking in Italian at my previous job, so am confident of finding another opportunity asap.
+Modify CV in Italian and soon get contacted by a small company in Turin.
+Italian career experience gets bigger as I commute to Turin every day for work.
+Work ethics like this were last seen during my Ramiah days (explain this in a later blog).

 Waking up at 6 to catch the first regional train to Turin for a day of work in this little family office near Porta Nuova.
 Learn a lot about who to trust and who not to from this experience as I target Italian entrepreneurs in acquiring bank guarantees as a broker.
-Learn to not only speak fluent Italian, but also tough Italian.
-Contented with experience, quit job and start free lancing.
+Learn to not only speak fluent Italian but also tough Italian.
+Contented with experience, quit the job and start freelancing.
 This is also the year I met a really awesome person.
 One in a million!

 Year 5-6: Within no time, get a job in Western Union.
-All the fooling around in Italy and hoping, working with for a company no one has heard before, helps me immensely to get prepared.
-One year of sales calls, travelling across Italy, holding mature sales conversation and winning deals and hearts as we set up our service points extensively across North Italy.
+All the fooling around in Italy and hoping, working for a company no one has heard of before, helps me immensely to get prepared.
+One year of sales calls, traveling across Italy, holding mature sales conversations and winning deals and hearts as we set up our service points extensively across North Italy.
 Happy to drive around Italy, this was a great job for a foreigner attracted by the great local sights.
-Traveled to Portugal, Belgium , Netherlands this year.
+Traveled to Portugal, Belgium, Netherlands this year.

 Read more interesting stories at milankaraja.com